 The Latino population has made major contributions to North Carolina's economy and culture.
 This research guide is designed to assist researchers investigating Latino immigration and life in North Carolina.
 Some resources, such as the Southern Oral History Program, record the stories and voices of Latino residents in the state.
 Other materials include government-issued broadsides and secondary sources that discuss the lives and work of the state's Latino communities.
 Many resources cover the public reaction to various legislative and municipal decisions regarding access to services, employment, public health, and education.
 All of the resources included in this guide can be found at UNC's Wilson Special Collections Library and many can also be found online.
 This guide does not include all of the titles about Latino communities held at Wilson Library, but is intended to serve as a starting point for research.

-This research guide was originally created by Bridget Madden in fall 2008, updated in spring 2012 to include resources from several Wilson Library collections by Jennifer Crye, and updated and reformatted in spring 2015 by Brooke Guthrie.
+This research guide was originally created by Bridget Madden in fall 2008, updated in spring 2012 to include resources from several Wilson Library collections by Jennifer Crye, updated and reformatted in spring 2015 by Brooke Guthrie, then subsequently edited by Sarah Carrier.